AnotherJohnH/Zif/README.md

 ## How to run

-Running with no command line arguments will load the default launcher configuration file ("zif.cfg") from the current working directory and will start the launcher front-end using the built-in terminal emulator.
+Zif should be run from the directory where it was installed.
+Starting Zif without any command line arguments will start the front-end menu using the built-in terminal emulator.
+The games available from the menus should be stored under the Games sub-directory and need to be listed in the file "Games/list".

-The command line option --help (or -h) provides basic help.
-Supplying a Z-code game file as a command line argument will load and run the game file directly bypassing the front-end.
+The command line option --help (or -h) provides a list of all the command line options.
+Supplying a Z-code game file as a command line argument will load and run the game file directly bypassing the front-end menus.

-The launcher configuration file ("zif.cfg") file is used to provide a front-end menu where z-code games available in the local file system can be selected and the structure of the launcher menu system configured.

 ## Thanks & Acknowledgements